akinwale-habibullah/pasteBinAPI/README.md

   For production based environment, its best to use a separate server or service to manage jobs scheduling that is always up and running, and communication between this app and the job scheduling server can happen over a message queue.

+- Logging: This application uses winston to generate log files

+The log files will be located in ```.logs``` folder in the applications root directory.

 ### Build instruction

 This project was written using ES6 modules, hence the need for babel to transpile source code to ES5.